History

 - fostering a bike-sharing program at City Hall,

-- gathering city planners, police, Aldermen, and citizens for a March 2010 Bike Summit,
+- gathering city planners, police, Aldermen (as City Councilors were then known), and citizens for a March 2010 Bike Summit,

 - encouraging planning and engineering projects by local university students,